ooni/probe-cli/internal/enginenetx/DESIGN.md

 3. code to decide whether to return a `net.Conn` or an `error`;

-4. the fact that `DialTLSContext` uses a goroutine pool rather than creating a new goroutine for each tactic (which could create too many goroutines);
+4. the fact that `DialTLSContext` uses a goroutine pool rather than creating a goroutine for each tactic;

-5. the fact that, as soon as we successfully have a good TLS connection, we immediately cancel any other parallel attempt at connecting.
+5. the fact that, as soon as we successfully have a connection, we immediately cancel any other parallel attempts.

-We `happyEyeballsDelay` function (in [happyeyeballs.go](happyeyeballs.go)) is such that we generate the following delays:
+The `happyEyeballsDelay` function (in [happyeyeballs.go](happyeyeballs.go)) is such that we generate the following delays:

 the overall time to perform a TLS handshake, we attempt to strike a balance